albertony/dcompermex/README.md

 DComPermEx
 ==========

-Command-line alternative to Windows built-in "Component Services" management console, including the "DCOM Config" for administration of DCOM applications, accessible from the "Administrative Tools" Control Panel, `dcomcnfg.exe`, or `mmc.exe C:\WINDOWS\system32\comexp.msc`.
+Command-line utility for setting launch, activate and access permissions for COM servers, as well as the idenity it should run as.
+Normally these tasks must be done manually using Windows' built-in "DCOM Config" utility, part of the "Component Services" management console, accessible from the "Administrative Tools" Control Panel, `dcomcnfg.exe`, or `mmc.exe C:\WINDOWS\system32\comexp.msc`.
+You can dive into WMI, PowerShell etc for changing the configuration from command line, but often a good old command line application is the easiest and best solution.

 DComPermEx is an extended version of Microsoft's DCOM permission command line utility DComPerm, published only as source code - a sample that demonstrate the API used in Windows